dagraham/etm-tk/etmTk/help/ATKEYS.md

 Tip.
 Have a pdf file with the agenda for a meeting?
 Stick an @g entry with the path to the file in the event you create for the meeting.
 Then whenever the meeting is selected, *G* will bring up the agenda.

+## @h history

+Used internally with task groups to track completion done;due pairs.

 ## @j job

 Component tasks or jobs within a task group are given by `@j job` entries. `@key value` entries prior to the first `@j` become the defaults for the jobs that follow. `&key value` entries given in jobs use `&` rather than `@` and apply only to the specific job.